CMU-IDS-Fall-2023/final-project-think_op/Proposal.md

 ![Target_countries](https://github.com/CMU-IDS-Fall-2023/final-project-think_op/blob/main/images/vic_countries.png)

 The highest number of terrorist attacks occured in Iraq, Afghanistan, Pakistan, India, and Colombia.
 However, we need to remember that this data is only till mid-2021.
 All the attacks that occured after that are not reflected in the plot.
+It will also be interesting to explore the "INT_LOG" variable which captures whether the nationality of the Perpetrator group and the location of attack were different.
+It will shows the pattern of cross-border terrorism.
+We can also classify organizations based on whether they are only involved in insurgency.

 The following Sunburst plot shows the types of targets that were hit by the terrorists.
 We prominently see Private citizens and properties, military, police, governments, and businesses.